Advocating for Welders with Work-Related Injuries

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Welders Suffering from Work-Related Injuries and Illness Recover Compensation

-Larry Pitt & Associates offers comprehensive legal services to injured welders throughout the state.
+Larry Pitt & Associates, P.C. offers comprehensive legal services to injured welders throughout the state.
 Our Philadelphia workers’ compensation lawyers have more than 40 years of experience handling both workers’ compensation and third-party claims and we can help you obtain the compensation to which you are entitled.
 Contact us online or call us at 888-PITT-LAW for a free consultation.

 We are proud to represent workers in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, Philadelphia County and throughout Pennsylvania, including those in Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester, and Wynnewood.